unidoc/unidoc.github.io/_includes/news/launching-unidoc.md

 We have big plans to improve it to support a lot of functionality:

- * Command Line Interface for the most common operations, useful for sysadmins.
- * Standalone Web API.
  * Compress PDF.
  * JPG to PDF.
  * PDF to JPG.